imPBH/ProjetSQL-B2/README.md

 ATTACH DATABASE 'newdb.db' AS new;
 ```

 Now we can start the migration.
 We should keep in mind that the order is very important here!
-That's why we migrate data into tables that don't need foreign key.\
+That's why we migrate data into tables that don't need foreign key in a first place.\
 So we start by inserting data into the `employee_data` table.
 ```SQL
 INSERT INTO new.employee_data (Lastname, Firstname, Gender, Age, Wage)